 Yes, you can!
 Do not freeze uncooked potatoes or become mushy when thawed due to their high moisture content, but fully cooked potatoes are perfectly freezable.

 Just wait for them to come to room temperature before storing them in an airtight container or freezer bag.
-Label them with the date, and freeze for up to 6 months.
+Label them with the date, and freeze them for up to 6 months.

 What To Serve With Bombay Potatoes?